 - Ina Garten’s Butternut Squash Salad: Using my roasted butternut squash cubes recipe, this delicious salad mixes tart apple, sharp dijon mustard, and sweet squash for an unbeatable taste.
 No one can resist the genius of Ina Garten!

-- Authentic Caesar Salad: If you’d rather serve a classic green salad with your cornish hens, I can’t think a better salad than a restaurant-quality Caesar salad.
+- Authentic Caesar Salad: If you’d rather serve a classic green salad with your cornish hens, I can’t think of a better salad than a restaurant-quality Caesar salad.

 Vegetable Side Dishes